Enhance your Co-op Membership — Participate at the Davis Food Co-op!

-A member who can regularly volunteer on a weekly schedule may enhance their membership benefits by participating in our Superwork program.
+A member who can volunteer on a regular weekly schedule may enhance their membership benefits by participating in our Superwork program.
 Most Superworkers spend four hours per week (depending on household size) in a variety of skilled and very-skilled tasks.
-Superwork households receive a sixteen and a half percent discount.
+Superworker households receive a sixteen and a half percent discount.

-Some members participate in the office, others stock groceries on shelves in the mornings, still others may help prepare recipes for the Bakery.
-We do restrict some members (e.g. former employees cannot move directly from paid work to the same tasks as a volunteer), and we reserve the right to decline the services of volunteer members, based on past shopping, volunteer, or employment performance.
-We try to make reasonable accomodation for a wide range of abilities—please contact the Membership Director for more information.
+Some members participate in the office, others stock products on shelves in the mornings, still others help our elected Directors on a task force.
+We do restrict some members (e.g. former employees cannot move directly from paid work to the same tasks as a volunteer), and we reserve the right to decline the services of volunteer members, based on past shopping, volunteer, or employment history.
+We try to make reasonable accommodation for a wide range of abilities—please contact the Membership Director for more information.

 We’re also looking for members who would like to earn Working Member credit by joining our Member Linkage Task Force.
-Please attend a Member Orientation or please contact our Membership Linkage Task Force Chair for more information.
+After attending an Orientation, please contact our Membership Linkage Task Force Chair for more information.

 "Volunteer" or "Participate?"

 There are legal definitions of "volunteer," and there are practical ones.
 Member participation in operations is NOT required in our co-op; participants DO enhance their membership benefits.
-Practically, most prospective participants understand "volunteer," so we use that word in attracting members.
-We tend not to use it much once people attend an Orientation, to make it clear that this program is not available to the general public, is only for member-owners.
+Practically, most prospective participants understand "volunteer," so we use that word when communicating with a general audience.
+We tend not to use it much once people attend an Orientation, to make it clear that this program is not available to the general public, and is only for member-owners.